Updated: Jul 18

 Subscribe to my YouTube channel and never miss a recipe!

 I won't be shy and readily admit that, yes, my borsch is the best!
 This borsch recipe I created and present in this blog I believe to be the most think is most delicious borsch you will ever taste.
 It has taken me awhile to publish a blog about borsch, because every little Ukrainian girl knows how to make borsch without a written recipe.
 My first blog should have been my borsch recipe, but instead I have waited almost a year to share it with you.

 Personally, I probably could write a few blogs on borsch for it's a national meal, and there isn't one person in the UA who doesn't appreciate this dish.
 Borsch is next to mother's milk, I think.
 Many of my Russian friends like to argue about the origins of borsch by claiming that it's Russian.
 However, with all due respect, borsch is a Ukrainian soup.

 A few years ago, I was very proud when I discovered a course on French cuisine from the Blue De Gordo school in Boston, covering this soup in their program.

 Over the years living in the USA, I came across borsch recipes, but none of these gave my any satisfaction.
 Those recipes were lacking in the labor of love that is required to make classic borsch.
 This soup is not something quick, but well worth preparing for special occasions.

-If you are looking for another yummy healthy Ukrainian recipes, check out this one: Buckwheat Soup With Wild Mushrooms.
+If you are looking for another yummy healthy Ukrainian recipe, check out this one: Buckwheat Soup with Wild Mushrooms.